 1.The strength of our proposed pathway rooted in mate choice and runaway sexual selection is that it explains the evolution of social learning and conformity, as well as culture.
 One of the major challenges therefore for empirical studies of social learning is to find out whether the detection of majority behaviour in mate copying preceded (in evolutionary time) the detection of majority behaviour in other contexts such as foraging and to what extent it evolved analogously or homologously.
-For that goal we will need to determine the shape of the response function of conformity in mate choice, and in other contexts with experiments manipulating the level of majority in a vast range of species.
+For that goal we will need to determine in a vast range of species the shape of the response function of conformity in mate choice, and other contexts with experiments manipulating the level of majority.
 Altogether, this provides a rich agenda for future research.
-In the expectation of such information, the tentative model we propose and simulate here for the evolution of conformity, and all its cultural evolution consequences, casts surprising light on one of the major processes that has participated in making us humans; everything might have originated with sex.
+In the expectation of such information, the tentative model we propose and simulate here for the evolution of conformity, and all its cultural evolution consequences, casts surprising light on one of the major processes that has participated in making us humans; everything might have originated with sex in some of our distant ancestors.

 VII.
 ACKNOWLEDGEMENTS